OpenCTI-Platform/opencti/docs/Installation.md

 $ cp config/default.json config/production.json
 ```

-Change the *config/production.json* file according to your configuration of Grakn, Redis, RabbitMQ and keys.
+Change the *config/production.json* file according to your configuration of Grakn, Redis, ElasticSearch, RabbitMQ and keys.

 *Create the database schema and initial data*:
 ```bash